supki/scrobblers/README.md

 type Scrobbler a b = Wire ScrobblerError IO a b
 ```

-I think definitions explain `Scrobbler` fairly well, but if not, you may think of it
+So, you can think of `Scrobbler` as of glorified function of type `a → IO b`
-being function `a → IO b` that may "error" and also has some "internal state".
+that may "error" and also has some "internal state".
 So,

 ## What are parts our scrobbler is composed of?